 Monteverde Cloud Forest

 Monteverde (“Green Mountain”) is one of a number of cloud forests you can enjoy in Costa Rica.
 They’re eerie, foggy places (and near-permanently blanketed in cloud, hence the name), with every branch and trunk thickly carpeted in moss and constantly dripping with water.

-You’ll find Monteverde Reserve in the northwest of the country, along the edge of the Tilaran mountain chain, and it’s well worth the trip.
+You’ll find Monteverde Cloud Forest Reserve in the northwest of Costa Rica, along the edge of the Tilaran mountain chain, and it’s well worth a trip.
 Keep an eye open for a flash of the piercing blue-green plumage of the Queztal, a bird once revered as a god by the Aztecs.